-The Trust's activities are limited to the securing and administration of wholesale finance receivables originated by CNH Industrial Capital Canada to finance the sale of goods to dealers and distributors of CNH Industrial Canada Ltd. The Trust issues asset-backed notes ("Notes") in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.
+The Trust's activities are limited to the securing and administration of wholesale finance receivables originated by CNH Industrial Capital Canada Ltd. ("CNH Industrial Capital Canada", "Administrator", "Servicer" or "Seller") to finance the sale of goods to dealers and distributors of CNH Industrial Canada Ltd. The Trust issues asset-backed notes ("Notes") in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.

 Pursuant to the Administration Agreement between the Issuer Trustee and the Administrator, and the Sale and Servicing Agreement between the Issuer Trustee and the Servicer, CNH Industrial Capital Canada carries out certain administrative and management activities for and on behalf of the Trust, including the administration, servicing, and collection of the receivables.
-The Trust pays a nominal fee to CNH Industrial Capital Canada for the performance of the activities and fulfillment of its responsibilities under the Administration Agreement.
+The Trust pays a nominal fee to CNH Industrial Capital Canada for the performance of the activities and fulfilment of its responsibilities under the Administration Agreement.
 No fee is payable by the Trust to CNH Industrial Capital Canada for the servicing activities since the receivables are sold to the Trust on a fully-serviced basis.
 The Trust has no employees.

-The Trust's financial statements for the year ended December 31, 2014 were authorized for issue by CNH Industrial Capital Canada, as Administrator, on March 31, 2015.
+The Trust's financial statements for the year ended December 31, 2016 were authorized for issue by CNH Industrial Capital Canada, as Administrator, on March 31, 2017.